SciPost/SciPost/README.md

 ## Dependencies
 SciPost is written in Python 3.5 using Django and requires PostgreSQL 9.3 or higher.
 Python dependencies are listed in `requirements.txt`.
+Frontend dependencies are managed by [NPM](https://www.npmjs.com/) in package.json.

 ## Getting started